What are you looking for?

 The PMA process usually takes a lot longer because it is intended for devices that FDA does not have a lot of history about.
 The company has to do more extensive testing to make sure it is safe and effective.
 Note, the company does the testing, not the FDA.
 The FDA does limited testing sometimes, but very rarely; it is legally the company’s responsibility to make sure the device is safe and effective.
 The FDA is a check, but not a perfect one, in large part because it is impossible to fund it sufficiently to adequately evaluate the thousands of products that come before it.

 After FDA reviews the company’s paperwork regarding the device, it either approves it or clears it.
 The company can then sell it, which it does through advertising, sales reps, and many other methods, some of which are not always appropriate.
 The company can only market the device for the intended uses the FDA considered.
-For the most part, it cannot promote the product for “off label” uses – uses other than within the scope of its approved/cleared labeling or intended use
+For the most part, it cannot promote the product for “off label” uses – uses other than within the scope of its approved/cleared labeling or intended use.
+But essentially, after FDA approves or clears the device, it gets to physicians to use in patients.

 Medical devices can save and improve lives, but medical devices can also be dangerous.
 Medical devices can injure people in many ways from cutting organs to infections.
 Injuries from medical devices happen for three basic reasons:

 There are literally tens of thousands of medical devices.
 Doctors do not learn how to use all these devices during their medical training.
 Sales reps come in with the latest gadgets each week and it is the company’s responsibility to include written instructions or provide training to be sure doctors know how to use the device safety.
-Doctors should know how to use the device, but they rely on the company to provide the information.
+Doctors need to know how to use the device and they rely on the company to provide the information.
 After all, the company knows its device best.

-Medical devices can injure people because they were not used in the right way.
-A physician may have been unaware that the device could not be used with some other commonly used device or drug, or the doctor may not have known that the device had to be put in the patient’s body in a specific way or using specific material.
+Medical devices can injure people if the user does not use them properly, which is often due to insufficient instructions and disclosures.
+A physician may have been unaware of risks from using the device with other devices or drugs.
+The doctor may not have known the nuances related to the implantation of the such as required surgical techniques.
 Often people are quick to blame the doctors, especially people at the medical device companies.

 While doctors just like all of us make mistakes, it is the medical device company’s responsibility to make sure its device includes instructions or directions for how to use the product.
 Medical device companies are responsible for providing enough information – via labeling, instructions, or even training – to make sure the people using the device know how to use it safely.
-They must assess these materials before they market the device and after it is out for sale to see if it needs to be updated based on real work results.
-This is their legal duty and they can’t pass the buck.
+They must assess these materials before they market the device and after it is on the market.
+Companies must assess risks to determine if they should update the design of the device, including its labeling, based on real work results.
+This is their legal duty, and they can’t pass the buck.

 Failure to disclose risks

-Additionally, people get injured from medical devices when companies fail to disclose risks associated with the product.
+Additionally, medical devices can injure people when companies fail to disclose risks associated with the product.
 The product may be known to break down after a couple of years or to fail under certain conditions.
 It may not be intended for certain populations like pregnant women or children.
 Companies must warn about these risks.
 Warnings must be understandable and designed to actually be read, understood, and followed.
 Again, companies cannot just blame the user – they have to show they made sure the warnings were adequate in content (what they say) and design (how they say it, for example where they are, the font size, etc.)

 Medical Device Lawsuits – A Long Haul